fluent/fluent-bit-docs/development/library_api.md

 ## Start Fluent Bit Engine

-Once the library context have been created and the input/output plugin instances are set, the next step is to start the engine.
+Once the library context has been created and the input/output plugin instances are set, the next step is to start the engine.
 When started, the engine runs inside a new thread (POSIX thread) without blocking the caller application.
 To start the engine the function __flb_start()__ is used.

 __Prototype__